George Grosz: Early life and education

 Grosz was born Georg Ehrenfried Groß in Berlin, Germany, the third child of a pub owner.
 His parents were devoutly Lutheran.
-Grosz grew up in the Pomeranian town of Stolp (now Słupsk, Poland).
+Grosz grew up in the Pomeranian town of Stolp, Prussia/Free State of Prussia (now Słupsk, Poland).
 After his father's death in 1900, he moved to the Wedding district of Berlin with his mother and sisters.
 At the urging of his cousin, the young Grosz began attending a weekly drawing class taught by a local painter named Grot.
 Grosz developed his skills further by drawing meticulous copies of the drinking scenes of Eduard von Grützner, and by drawing imaginary battle scenes.
 He was expelled from school in 1908 for insubordination.

 From 1909 to 1911, he studied at the Dresden Academy of Fine Arts, where his teachers were Richard Müller, Robert Sterl, Raphael Wehle, and Osmar Schindler.
 His first published drawing was in the satirical magazine Ulk in 1910.
 From 1912 until 1917 he studied at the Berlin College of Arts and Crafts under Emil Orlik.
 He began painting in oils in 1912.